thycotic/dsv-docs/product/auth-general/authgcp/index.md

 Using any computer with Admin DSV access, we now want to setup the DSV Authentication Provider

-Create a files called 'auth-gcp.txt'in the following format and substituting your ProjectID.
+Create a file named 'auth-gcp.txt' in the following format and substituting your ProjectID.

 ```json
 {